 Do you hate someone?
-Is there a person or people group that you simply don't love?
-It might be someone with a different sexual orientation or religion, someone who is addicted, unsaved, rude, late, or disorganized.
+Is there a person or people group that you just don't love?
+It might be someone who is gay, Muslim, addicted, unsaved, rude, late, or disorganized.
 It could be someone who is introverted or extroverted, rich or poor, conservative or liberal, irreligious or religious, attractive or unattractive.
-Most likely, it is someone who has wronged you.
+It is probably someone who has wronged you.
 In our humanness, we make lists.
 One of them is a list of those we love (those who love us) and a list of those we hate (our enemies).
 We want to treat others as they treat us.